intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 On top of the recommendations, we have found that reducing the number agent threads and connections and increasing the measurement time to around 30 seconds with the `--load_duration` flag helps.
 To accommodate for the fewer connections per agent, you can safely add more agents.

 Another option to increase precision of the latency measurements, mutilate gives the option to use blocking vs non-blocking IO.
-Enabling this increase the precision but increase the cpu load on the mutilate agents.
+Enabling this increases the precision but also increases the CPU load on the mutilate agents.

 #### Known issues with mutilate